-- After Application award DCA will assign a contracted inspector to perform quarterly increment inspections and complete DCA inspection checklist along with report form. - DCA and/or the assigned inspector may perform monthly and/or unannounced visits for any instances of non-compliance. - Quarterly increment inspections will be billed directly to DCA (see Exhibit A for reference).
-Additional costs for inspections required due to non-compliance will be the responsibility of the Owner. - All properties funded with a DCA loan and/or grant will continue with monthly inspections by the contracted inspector.
+- After Application award DCA will assign a contracted inspector. - DCA and/or the assigned inspector may perform monthly and/or unannounced visits for any instances of non-compliance. - Additional costs for inspections required due to non-compliance will be the responsibility of the Owner.

+• All properties funded with a DCA loan and/or grant will continue with monthly inspections by the contracted inspector.